Χαῖρε!

 As presenter

 • April 2024.
 “Parrhēsia and the matter of listening in Foucault.”
 Midwest Political Science Association Conference.
-Chicago, Illinois.
+Chicago, IL.

 • March 2024.
 “Parrhēsia and the matter of listening in Foucault.”
 Western Political Science Association Conference.
 Vancouver, BC.

 • April 2023.
 “Tearing the roof off: Political courage and the problem of stasis.”
 Western Political Science Association Conference.
-San Francisco, California.
+San Francisco, CA.

 • March 2023.
 “Discovering the other’s voice: Arendt and world-traveling.”
 Hannah Arendt Center: Judgment, Pluralism, and Democracy Conference.
-Annandale-on-Hudson, New York.
+Annandale-on-Hudson, NY.

 • April 2021.
 “Soldier, citizen, wanderer: Hannah Arendt and the paradigms of courage.”
 Midwest Political Science Association Conference.
-Chicago, Illinois.
+Chicago, IL.

 • November 2018.
 “The Delphic task: Courage and self-knowledge in Montaigne’s Essays.”
 Graduate Student Political Theory Workshop.
 Evanston, Illinois.
 November 2017.
 “Montaigne’s concept of courage.”
 New Zealand Political Studies Association Conference.
 Dunedin, New Zealand.